 Taxi drivers do not expect a tip on top of the fare amount, however, rounding up your fare to the nearest whole amount is common.
 This keeps all parties from having to deal with small change and gets them on their way to the next fare faster.

 Tip: Don't expect taxi drivers to carry change for large-denomination banknotes!
-Play the "no change game" everyone else does by hording your smaller denominations whenever possible.
+Play the "no change game" everyone else does by holding your smaller denominations whenever possible.
 Break large denominations in big businesses where change comes easily, then pay exact to independent proprietors.
-Giving large denominations to drivers and street vendors causes them a lot of inconvenience.
+Giving large denominations to drivers and street vendors causes them a lot of inconveniences.

 The One Scenario When You Should Tip in China